RomanMakulin/SpringProjects/AdminPanelV1/README.md

 Hi!
 I present you my first user management application based on Spring technologies - Admin Panel.

-Stack technologies that I used during development: lombok, database h2, Spring framework, spring boot, thymeleaf.
+Stack technologies that I used during development: lombok, database h2, Spring framework, spring boot, thymeleaf, hibernate.

 Application features:
 - Login for administrators.
 If you don't do this - you can't manage userit.
 Also you can't go to the link with all users.